- The Washington Times - Thursday, October 30, 2025

 Advertisement

-Meanwhile, China’s Commerce Ministry agreed to relax “implementation of relevant export control measures” on rare earths, which are critical components in defense, transportation, computing and telecommunications.
+Meanwhile, the Chinese Commerce Ministry agreed to relax “implementation of relevant export control measures” on rare earths, which are critical components in defense, transportation, computing and telecommunications.

-Though the materials are not especially rare, their extraction and processing is harsh on the environment.
-That is a key reason why so many advanced economies gave up on the sector, leaving China to command the global market.
+Though the materials are not especially rare, their extraction and processing are harsh on the environment.
+That is a key reason many advanced economies abandoned the sector, leaving China to dominate the global market.

-And China’s agreement to buy U.S. agricultural products should ease pressure on Mr. Trump from U.S. farmers who saw sales dry up as they became collateral damage in the bilateral trade strife.
+China’s agreement to buy U.S. agricultural products should ease pressure on Mr. Trump from American farmers whose sales dried up as they became collateral damage in the bilateral trade strife.

 ‘A temporary blip’